pabloteleco22/Dotfiles/README.md

 # Dotfiles
-These are my configuration files in September 2023, while using Arch with [I3](https://i3wm.org/).
+These are my configuration files in March 2025, while using Arch with [I3](https://i3wm.org/).